epfl-matmat/matmat.org/jobs.md

-## PostDoc position: Determining uncertainties due to DFT model parameters
+## PostDoc position: Quantifying uncertainties in first-principle material simulations

 #### Background
 One of the most widely used methods for